kubernetes-sigs/sig-storage-local-static-provisioner/docs/faqs.md

 Of course, on a specific platform if you have a reliable mechanism to detect if a volume is permanently deleted or cannot recover, you can write an operator or sidecar to automate this.

+2) Kubernetes node object has been recreated

+If by accident kubernetes node object has been recreated, new node object with the same name for the same node will get a new UID.
+By default, provisioner includes node.UID in its name, it will filter out local PVs that were not created with this name and do not reclaim these PVs.
+You can check `pv.kubernetes.io/provisioned-by` annotation in PV object.

+You can use enable `useNodeNameOnly` to set provisioner name without node UID to solve this cleanup issue.
+However, this will only fix new deployments going forward.
+Existing PVs created with an older local provisioner will still have the UID provisioner naming.

 ## Why my application uses an empty volume when node gets recreated in GCP